 Scholarships and/or loans are also available in the School of Nursing at the Medical Center.
-Students apply each year, and applications are to be filed by May 1 for the following academic year.
-Scholarships are provided through the Florence Nightingale Fund, the Riley Memorial Foundation, the Riley Cheer Guild, the George A. Schilling Fund, the Diane Groff Memorial Scholarship, the Ruth Orum Orgain Memorial Scholarship, and the School of Nursing Parents Club Fund.
+Students apply each semester.
+Scholarships are provided through the Florence Nightingale Fund, the Riley Memorial Foundation, the Riley Cheer Guild, the George A. Schilling Fund, the Diane Groff Memorial Scholarship, and the

+School of Nursing Parents Club Fund.